dataz/dataz-parent/README.md

 Installs, updates and switch branches of all DataSet/DataStore Projects.
 And it also generates a parent (gradle) project for all cloned projects (on a specified path).

+__CAUTION__: The dataSet installer DOES NOT build or create the JAR files (_see Using dataSet Projects_).
+It only clones the projects and create the gradle parent project.

 Three Simple Steps
 ==================

 1. Clone this repository (or download is as ZIP) from Github.
 2. Start installing the actually dataSet projects.
-3. Use the installed projects.
+3. Use the projects (build, install, modify, ...).

 How to clone this Repository?